Pixlox/HoyoCheckIn/README.md

   ltuid: 'YOUR_LTUID_VALUE'
 };

-const game = HoyoGame.StarRail; // You can replace this with Genshin or HKImpact, for those respective games.
+const game = HoyoGame.StarRail; // You can replace this with Genshin, HKImpact or TearsOfThemis, for those respective games.

 try {
     const checkInResult = await checkIn(cookie, game, false); // v2, or not.